MrMicrowaveOven/AlgorithmsCurriculum/linkedin-reading.md

 ### Elements of Your LinkedIn Profile

-**Summary**.
+#### Summary

 The summary is one of the most important parts of your LinkedIn, especially as a job-seeker.
 It's also the most difficult to write.
 Unlike the rest of your LinkedIn, it's a chance to inject some individuality and personality into your profile.
 Ideally, you want it to be unique, eye-catching, professional, and personal all at the same time (see why it's the hard part?).
 There's room to be creative and flexible in the summary, though -- it can be long-ish or short, include images, bring in a variety of pieces from your background -- whatever tells your story the best.
 Here are a couple examples that show how widely summaries can vary:

 Charles, Software Developer: